 By the time Madi was 15 months old, I was letting her watch shows or YouTube for about an hour a day.
 She would laugh at the funny parts, and jump when characters jump on screen.

 As a mother, I can understand why parents use television or other forms of screen time for their children.
 I can even see the benefits of allowing screen time when I see my own children engaged in an educational show.
-I listen to my instincts as both a mother and a physician to ensure that I only allow screen time in moderation.

 This post was co-authored by Stephanie Liu, MD, MSc, CCFP, BHSc and Erin Manchuk, BScPharm, BCGP.